jeffreykegler/old_kollos/notes/misc/strand.md

 * The pre-strand start rule is deleted.

-* The right nucleosymbols (nucleosugars and nucleobases) are added.
+* The reverse nucleobase symbols are added.

-* The right nucleotide rules are added.
+* The reverse nucleotide rules are added.

-* The start rule of the suffix grammar is the right intra-nucleotide rule whose base dotted rule is the prediction start rule of the pre-strand grammar.
+* The start rule of the suffix grammar is the reverse intra-nucleotide rule whose base dotted rule is the prediction start rule of the pre-strand grammar.